Lufkin High School

-Lufkin High School is a public high school located in Lufkin, Texas (United States) and is classified as a 5A school by the University Interscholastic League.
+Lufkin High School is a public high school located in Lufkin, Texas and is classified as a 5A school by the University Interscholastic League.
 It is part of the Lufkin Independent School District that serves the Lufkin area and central Angelina County.
+During 2023–2024, Lufkin High School had an enrollment of 2,101 students and a student to teacher ratio of 11.97.
+The school received an overall rating of "B" from the Texas Education Agency for the 2024–2025 school year.

 History

 Following the desegregation of Lufkin ISD in 1971, Lufkin High School and Dunbar High School, the formerly African-American School in Lufkin, consolidated.
 The current high school building was constructed and opened in 1999.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.

-In 2018, a 75 million dollar bond was passed by Lufkin ISD, which included plans for a new sports complex to constructed at Lufkin High School.
+In 2018, a 75 million dollar bond was passed by Lufkin ISD, which included plans for a new sports complex to be constructed at Lufkin High School.
 The complex officially opened in August 2021.